cbonoz/fevm22/README.md

 Datamarket is an open blockchain platform designed for creating Data sale pages on the FEVM network.

-Decentralized exchanges, also known as DEXs, are peer-to-peer marketplaces where cryptocurrency traders make transactions directly without handing over management of their funds to an intermediary or custodian.
+This project was built for HackFEVM 2022 on ethglobal, and going after the Best use of FEVM to build building blocks such as DEXes, AMMs and more.

+Demo url:

 <!--

 ### Motivation

-Often excel spreadsheets that track the history of inventory and deliveries are shared via email.
+Decentralized exchanges, also known as DEXs, are peer-to-peer marketplaces where cryptocurrency traders make transactions directly without handing over management of their funds to an intermediary or custodian.

 For those vendors using existing software platforms (such as Flexport), much of the data is only held centrally within those platforms, subject to custom terms and conditions, and modifiable by their internal teams.
 Also often need to have a formal app B2B subscription plan.